 Traditional grief counseling involves providing a safe space for individuals to express their feelings and work through and grow around their grief, often through talk therapy.
 As a pet loss specialist and grief educator, I can offer a comprehensive and compassionate approach to helping you understand and navigate your feelings and identify a path forward.

-We use evidence-based treatments, such as cognitive-behavioral therapy (CBT), to help clients address their symptoms and develop long-term coping skills.
+We utilize evidence-based treatments, such as cognitive-behavioral therapy (CBT), to help clients address their symptoms and develop long-term coping skills.
 CBT allows individuals to identify and modify negative thought patterns and behaviors associated with pet loss to promote healthier coping strategies.

 Eye Movement Desensitization and Reprocessing (EMDR) is a type of psychotherapy that helps people process traumatic memories and other distressing experiences.
 It's based on the idea that traumatic memories can get "stuck" in the brain, causing emotional and psychological difficulties.
 EMDR aims to change the way the brain stores these memories.